 There are a great many different mental and behavioral disorders that exist, affecting millions of people.
-Though they range in severity and intensity, there is one that is likely to be the most prevalent in childhood: ADHD.
+Though they range in severity and intensity, one is likely the most prevalent in childhood: ADHD.

 ADHD, or Attention-Deficit/Hyperactivity Disorder, is a complex disorder.
 It has been misclassified and overdiagnosed in the last decade.
 Sufferers deal with all kinds of horrendous symptoms and effects, leaving them unable to function appropriately or comfortably in society.

 However, hope is not entirely lost.
-In recent years, scientists have theorized that we could be using CBD oil to treat ADHD.
-So what does the science say when it comes to CBD and ADHD?
+In recent years, scientists have theorized that we could use CBD oil to treat ADHD.
+So, what does the science say when it comes to CBD and ADHD?

-This makes it so that someone with ADHD is not only incapable of paying sufficient attention or remaining present in the moment.
-They also cannot stop themselves from acting out on their impulses.
+An individual with ADHD is incapable of paying sufficient attention or remaining present in the moment.
+They also cannot stop themselves from acting on their impulses.
 These can range from sporadic movements and twitches to needing to immediately express their desire for physical activity in the most severe cases.

-As might be imagined, the expression of this disorder is most readily apparent in schools.
-When a child has ADHD, they are incapable of paying attention in class or remaining in their seats.
+The expression of this disorder is most readily apparent in schools.
+When a child has ADHD, they cannot pay attention in class or remain in their seats.
 However, it doesn’t just stop there.
 They might be incapable of eating correctly, falling asleep, or remembering things they are told.

 What Causes ADHD?

 The condition itself is not fully understood neurologically.
-However, most scientists agree that ADHD is typically caused by a lack of sufficient release of dopamine within the brain.
+However, most scientists agree that ADHD is typically caused by a lack of sufficient dopamine release within the brain.

-This means that many doctors and psychologists were diagnosing people with ADHD when they were just badly behaved or were struggling with something in their personal lives.
+This means that many doctors and psychologists diagnosed people with ADHD when they were just badly behaved or were struggling with something in their personal lives.